justAcoderguy/Image-Captioning-on-MSCoco-Dataset/README.md

 To explore the dataset, you can check out the [dataset website](https://cocodataset.org/#explore)

-Create a copy of the dataset in the project directory using these commands.
+Create a copy of the dataset in the project directory using these commands:

 `mkdir coco`